 Here are a few great ideas to encourage direct bookings:

 - Have a great mobile site.
 As you know quite well by now, mobile is king.
 Accommodate for that!
 Make sure your site is at least mobile-friendly(opens in a new tab); even better is having a site with a responsive design!
 (Hint: Tourism Tiger can give you a hand with a responsive design.
 Just shoot us an email.(opens in a new tab))

 - Incentivize booking directly.
 Maybe you could add on a cool souvenir or an extra site to the itinerary as a reward for those that book directly.
 Get creative (while not throwing your profits out of whack, of course)!

 - Give your repeat customers a break.
-O’Rourke suggests offering a loyalty rewards program for hotels, so think of how you can adapt this to your business.
+Some places offer a loyalty rewards program; think of how you can adapt this to your business.
 Maybe you could give repeat customers a discount or something special on their next tour.
 This can build on your benefits from booking directly or be entirely separate.
 It’s totally up to you!